rciam/rciam-federation-registry-agent/README.md

-# rciam-service-registry-agent
+# rciam-federation-registry-agent

-***Rciam service registry agent*** is a python library that includes a module at `ServiceRegistryAms/` to pull and publish messages from Argo messaging service using the argo-ams-library.
+***Rciam federation registry agent*** is a python library that includes a module at `ServiceRegistryAms/` to pull and publish messages from Argo messaging service using the argo-ams-library.
 Also it includes standalone scripts under `bin/` that are used to deploy updates to third party services that rciam registry need to inform such as:
 * `deployer_ssp` for simple sampl php.